 The Dolly Parton’s Imagination Library provides a free, hard-cover, age- appropriate book per month to children from birth to age 5.
 The program is free to all kids birth – age 5 who live in Charlevoix or Emmet Counties or who participate in a pre-school program but live in an adjacent county.
 The books are mailed each month directly to the child at his or her home.
 There is no income eligibility.
 The program is free to all children regardless of ability to pay.

-You may enroll your child online here or get a brochure t the library.
+You may enroll your child online here or get a brochure at the library.

 Need a few ideas for how to encourage your youngsters' love of learning and reading?
 Here are some guides for various ages and easy calendars to follow with daily activities.